 In general, the more severe the injuries, the higher the settlement.
 Therefore, women whose IUD broke but caused no injuries or complications would likely receive less than women whose broken IUD resulted in invasive surgeries, infertility, and/or a hysterectomy.2

-There are four claims victims may sue Teva Pharmaceuticals for:
+There are four claims victims may sue Teva Pharmaceuticals and CooperCompanies for:

 - Defective design,